-The firm should consider whether its clients are established in countries that are known to be used by money launderers or terrorist financiers, or whether another of the parties to the transaction is established in such a country.
+The firm should consider whether its clients are established in countries that are known to be used by money launderers or terrorist financiers or proliferation financiers, or whether another of the parties to the transaction is established in such a country.
 When determining geographic risk, factors to consider may include the perceived level of corruption, criminal activity, and the effectiveness of MLTF controls within the country.

 Risk Why Countries that do not have effective MLR17 require firms to apply enhanced due diligence to clients that are established in high risk third countries - firms can find HM Treasury's guidance on High Risk Third Countries here .
-MLTF controls The European Union also maintains a High Risk Third Country List (found here).
-Firms should also consider those countries that have not implemented FATF recommendations, identified by credible sources such as FATF, the International Monetary Fund or World Bank.
-The Financial Action Taskforce (FATF) maintains the list of high risk jurisdictions .
+MLTF controls Firms should also consider those countries that have not implemented FATF recommendations, identified by credible sources such as FATF, the International Monetary Fund or World Bank.
+The Financial Action Taskforce (FATF) maintains the list of high risk jurisdictions.
 Countries with significant levels of corruption MLR17 also identifies countries as high risk as those with significant levels of corruption or other criminal activity, such as terrorism.
-Transparency International produces the annual corruption index.

-Countries with organisations subject to sanctions MLR17 require firms to put in place enhanced due diligence measures in dealing with countries subject to sanctions, embargos or similar measures.
-UK sanctions lists The UK's sanctions list is published by the Foreign & Commonwealth Office.
+Transparency International produces the annual corruption index .
+Countries with organisations MLR17 require firms to put in place enhanced due diligence measures in dealing with countries subject to sanctions, embargos or similar measures. subject to sanctions UK sanctions lists The UK's sanctions list is published by the Foreign & Commonwealth Office.
 The list contains all individuals, entities and ships specified/designated under Sanctions and Anti-Money Laundering Act (SAMLA) 2018.
 The list includes all those designated under the types of sanctions including financial, immigration, trade and transport.
-OFSI Consolidated of financial sanctions target The Office of Financial Sanctions Implementation which is part of HM Treasury issues a list of all those subject to financial sanctions imposed by the UK - known as the consolidated list.
+OFSI Consolidated of financial sanctions target The Office of Financial Sanctions Implementation which is part of HM Treasury issues a list of all those subject to financial sanctions imposed by the UK - known as the consolidated list .
+Make sure you check the names of the beneficial owners, and not just the name of the client.